chandrikapanse/eu_isds_research_assistant/README.md

 ## The design choices that make it what it is

-The interesting part of this project isn't the underlying components (those are standard) — it's the decisions about how to make an AI tool a *lawyer* could actually trust.
+The interesting part of this project isn't the underlying components (those are standard); it's the decisions about how to make an AI tool a *lawyer* could actually trust.
 The core principle throughout is **reliability over fluency**: